Celebrating 100 years of the Dee Mile

 There was an eight year gap during and either side of the Second World War, then another brief hiatus in the nineties but, apart from these, it has been one of the first items to appear on the river diary each year.

-We are glad to say that it is staging a sustained and popular comeback.
+We are glad to say that it has staged a sustained and popular comeback.

 This is due, in no small part, to the people of the City of Chester Swimming Club who have kept this fantastic race alive through thick and thin.